March 13, 2019

 - If SmartSeeds subscribe to newsletters of not only paying customers, but innocent sender-bystanders, who’s to say SmartSeeds will appropriately interact with that mail?
 And if SmartSeeds marks mail as spam, as humans do, people who aren’t even benefitting from Return Path data could be penalized.

 We don’t keep it a secret.
 We think optimized seedlist testing is a safer, more accurate, and ethically sound way to get the same kind of data, and we recommend you combine it with advanced engagement analytics.
-Our approach works, just ask two of the top three US internet retailers (by sales share) in 2018.
+Our approach works, just ask four of the top six US internet retailers (by sales share) in 2018.

 Will mailbox providers crush these spammy accounts from Return Path?
 Time will tell.
 In the meantime, you’ll want a more reliable way to get email data than relying on the next panel data experiment.